Thinning hair – its causes and treatments

 Hair transplantation is typically performed as an outpatient surgical procedure.
 In appropriate patients, it can be extremely successful, but it won’t work for everyone, says Dr Deborah Scott, assistant professor of dermatology at Harvard Medical School and co-director of the Hair Loss Clinic at Brigham and Women’s Hospital.
 One drawback is the expense: it can cost thousands of dollars.
 The procedure also requires recovery time.
 And it may not be the correct solution for women who have diffuse thinning across the whole scalp.
 It’s more effective in treating smaller, more defined areas of balding.

-Medications to treat hair loss
+Medications to treat hair thinning or loss

 Treatment depends on the underlying cause, says Dr Scott.
 Sometimes simply addressing a medical condition prompting hair loss will be enough for the hair to regrow.
 In other instances, a woman might consider a medication like minoxidil (Rogaine), which helps with certain types of hair loss, or another treatment to replace or regrow lost hair.